Puberty: Changes in males

-In boys, puberty begins with the enlargement of the testicles and scrotum.
-The penis also increases in size, and a boy develops pubic hair.
-A boy's testicles also begin making sperm.
+In males, puberty begins with the enlargement of the testicles and scrotum.
+The penis also increases in size, and a male develops pubic hair.
+A male's testicles also begin making sperm.
 The release of semen, which contains sperm and other fluids, is called ejaculation.
-During puberty, a boy's erect penis becomes capable of ejaculating semen and impregnating a female.
-A boy's first ejaculation is an important milestone in his development.
-On average, a boy's first ejaculation occurs at age 13.
+During puberty, a male's erect penis becomes capable of ejaculating semen and impregnating a female.
+A male's first ejaculation is an important milestone in his development.
+On average, a male's first ejaculation occurs at age 13.
 Ejaculation sometimes occurs during sleep; this phenomenon is known as a nocturnal emission.

 Testicular size

-In boys, testicular enlargement is the first physical manifestation of puberty (and is termed gonadarche).
-Testes in prepubertal boys change little in size from about 1 year of age to the onset of puberty, averaging about 2–3 cm in length and about 1.5–2 cm in width.
-The size of the testicles is among the parameters of the Tanner scale for male genitals, from stage I which represents a volume of less than 1.5 ml, to stage V which represents a testicular volume of greater than 20 ml.
+In males, testicular enlargement is the first physical manifestation of puberty (and is termed gonadarche).
+Testes in prepubertal males change little in size from about 1 year of age to the onset of puberty, averaging about 2–3 cm in length and about 1.5–2 cm in width.
+The size of the testicles is among the parameters of the Tanner scale for male genitals, from stage I which represents a volume of less than 1.5 ml, to stage V which represents a testicular volume of greater than or equal to 20 ml.
 Testicular size reaches maximal adult size about 6 years after the onset of puberty.
 While 18–20 cm3 is an average adult size, there is wide variation in testicular size in the normal population.
-After the boy's testicles have enlarged and developed for about one year, the length and then the breadth of the shaft of the penis will increase and the glans penis and corpora cavernosa will also start to enlarge to adult proportions.
+After the male's testicles have enlarged and developed for about one year, the length and then the breadth of the shaft of the penis will increase and the glans penis and corpora cavernosa will also start to enlarge to adult proportions.

-Male musculature and body shape

-By the end of puberty, adult men have heavier bones and nearly twice as much skeletal muscle.
-Some of the bone growth (e.g. shoulder width and jaw) is disproportionately greater, resulting in noticeably different male and female skeletal shapes.
-The average adult male has about 150% of the lean body mass of an average female, and about 50% of the body fat.

-This muscle develops mainly during the later stages of puberty, and muscle growth can continue even after boys are biologically adult.
-The peak of the so-called "strength spurt", the rate of muscle growth, is attained about one year after a male experiences his peak growth rate.

-Often, the fat pads of the male breast tissue and the male nipples will develop during puberty; sometimes, especially in one breast, this becomes more apparent and is termed gynecomastia.
-It is usually not a permanent phenomenon.